Dino Bravo: Alliance with Earthquake (1989–1991)

-Jimmy Hart's stable of the Rougeau Brothers, Bravo, and Valentine was bolstered by the arrival of John Tenta on November 11, 1989, edition of WWF Superstars of Wrestling.
+Jimmy Hart's stable of the Rougeau Brothers, Bravo, and Valentine was bolstered by the arrival of John Tenta on the November 11, 1989, edition of WWF Superstars of Wrestling.
 Tenta was planted in the audience as a normal spectator at the taping held in Wheeling, West Virginia.
-During an in-ring interview with Gene Okerlund, Dino Bravo challenged The Ultimate Warrior to a strength competition.
+During an in-ring interview with Gene Okerlund, Dino Bravo challenged Ultimate Warrior to a strength competition.
 In order to demonstrate, Bravo and manager Jimmy Hart suggested that they pick a random audience member to come into the ring and sit on the backs of Bravo and the Ultimate Warrior as they did push-ups to see who could do the most.
 The Ultimate Warrior agreed, and Hart, after pretending to look around the audience, centered his attention on the very large Tenta who was sitting in the audience in casual clothing and appearing surprised.
 Tenta came down into the ring, identified himself as "John from West Virginia" and proceeded to sit on Bravo's back as he did a set of push-ups.
-During the Ultimate Warrior's set, however, Tenta leapt down onto the prone Ultimate Warrior using a seated senton that was adapted to be his signature move.
+During the Ultimate Warrior's set, however, Tenta leapt down onto the prone Ultimate Warrior using a seated senton.
 Bravo and Tenta then beat and unleashed multiple big splashes on the prone Warrior.
 Both then celebrated as Tenta was inaugurated into the WWF as a heel with Hart as his manager.

-Meanwhile, on the house show circuit Bravo moved on to face the other member of the Hart Foundation, Bret Hart.
-Unlike his encounters with Jim Neidhart the series was much less lopsided.
-After an initial victory over The Hitman on October 10 in the WWF's debut in London, Bravo and Hart battled to multiple time limit draws.

-On November 23 at the 1989 Survivor Series Bravo teamed with Randy Savage and stablemates Greg Valentine & Earthquake to defeat Jim Duggan, Bret Hart, Ronnie Garvin, and Hercules, with Bravo eliminating Garvin during the match.
-In December he began a house show series with Intercontinental Champion the Ultimate Warrior, but was unsuccessful in wresting the title from the fellow power wrestler.
+Bravo would often display his strength by doing push-ups while the 460 lb.
+Earthquake sat on his back (although Tenta kept his feet on the floor, so not all of his weight was on his partner).